alxrguz/ALProgressView/README.md

 progressRing.endAngle = 1.5 * .pi // The end angle of the ring to end drawing.
 progressRing.startGradientPoint = .init(x: 0.5, y: 0) // The starting poin of the gradient
 progressRing.endGradientPoint = .init(x: 0.5, y: 1) // The ending position of the gradient.

-progressRing.ringWidth = 10 // Width of the progress ring.
+// Sets the line width for progress ring and "groove" ring progressRing.lineWidth = 10
+// Or, if you need to separate these parameters, use progressRing.ringWidth = 10
-progressRing.grooveWidth = 8 // Width of the background "groove" ring.
+progressRing.grooveWidth = 8
 ```